This spicy Thai carrot and kale salad is coated in a creamy sriracha peanut butter dressing and makes a takeout worthy vegan salad.

 So, the conversation changed subjects and I vowed to never lose my grip on “good” music.

 Fast forward to last weekend where there were five 30, 31 and 32 year old women in my house drinking wine (lots of wine), eating pizza, playing politically incorrect board games and Pandora in the background.
 What station immediately went on?

 We were buzzed (some of us full out drunk) and there wasn’t anything better in the world than Biggie circa 1994 and a bunch of lyrics we could all belt out word for word like we did at many a high school parties involving kegs, boys and eventually, the police.

 But I chalked that one up to the wine.

-Fast forward to 4pm yesterday after potato pancakes and this salad have been made, photographed and edited and my throat is sore from singing to Jay-Z, Warren G, Usher, Keith Sweat and Biggie for 5 hours straight.
+Now fast forward to 4pm yesterday after potato pancakes and this Thai carrot kale salad have been made, photographed and edited and my throat is sore from singing to Jay-Z, Warren G, Usher, Keith Sweat and Biggie for 5 hours straight.

-If it were a 90s song, I’d call it “Money Ain’t A Thang”.
+If this carrot kale salad were a 90s song, I’d call it “Money Ain’t A Thang”.
 Badass and fun.

 - 3 cups carrot strings using a

 - ½ tablespoon maple syrup

 - Toss carrots and kale together in a large bowl.